 The new fertilizer regulation – consequences for farmers

-The primary food production sector should meet the future policy changes, most importantly the new EU Fertilising Product Regulation functionality specifications beyond 2022.
-Despite the EU Circular Economy fertilizers regulation revision is in advanced stage, most farmers are not aware of the policy content, importance and significant consequences for farmers already in short term.
+Already in 2022, the primary food production sector has to meet future policy changes: most importantly the new EU Fertilising Product Regulation functionality specifications.
+Most farmers are not aware of the new policy content of the EU Circular Economy Fertilising Products Regulation (EU 2019/1009) that has been recently approved on June 5, 2019, despite its importance and the significant consequences for farmers in short term.

 Gaps in the existing Fertiliser Regulation

-The Fertiliser Regulation (EC) No 2003/2003 focuses on the quality of the mineral fertilisers with regard to their nutrient content and on providing information to farmers about the nutrient content of fertilisers.
-Focus has now moved more and more to environmental and material safety concerns (e.g. presence of toxic elements - metals and metalloids) in inorganic fertilisers.
-It is recognised that the current provisions of the Fertilisers Regulation do not offer a clear framework to address these new concerns.
+Furthermore, it is recognised that the current provisions of the Regulation (EC) No 2003/2003 do not offer a clear framework to address new concerns, such as environmental and material safety concerns in inorganic fertilisers.
 Cadmium, Uranium and other potential toxic elements are constituents of phosphorites, meaning mined mineral phosphate fertilizers contain potential toxic elements in relation to the original deposit.
 Contaminants in EU fertilising products, such as cadmium, could pose a risk to human, animal or plant health, to safety or to the environment as they accumulate in the environment and enter the food chain.

 The key elements of the new rules are:

 - Opening the Single Market for bio-based fertilisers: The agreement on the Fertilising Products Regulation will open the market for new and innovative organic fertilisers by defining the conditions under which these can access the EU Single Market.